Corbett · Central Highlands

 Sgorr na Diollaid — common questions

-- Sgorr na Diollaid is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 719m of ascent and takes most walkers 4-7 hours.
+- On the OutdoorSCOT scale, Sgorr na Diollaid comes in at 3/5 — moderately challenging.
+Expect roughly 15km and 719m of ascent on the usual route — 4-7 hours for most parties.
 Terrain: The Glen Cannich estate track is firm and easy underfoot.

-- Where do I park for Sgorr na Diollaid?
+- Where should I park to climb Sgorr na Diollaid?

-- Standard parking is at NH253333 near Inverness.
+- Standard parking is at NH253333.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Sgorr na Diollaid?
+- When should I climb Sgorr na Diollaid?

 - The standard good-weather months for Sgorr na Diollaid are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.